Valitruf/pictures_slider/README.md

 # Test slider widget for Flutter.
-Google random pics are used.
+Google web pics are used.